iota-community/layerzero-oft-v2-utils/README_OFT_setup.md

 - OFT Solidity contract address if on EVM or OFT Move package ID if on MoveVM
 - EID of the remote chain

-### For OFTAdapter (on EVM as source chain)

 Needed input params:

-- oftAdapterContractAddress
+- oftAdapterContractAddress or oftContractAddress on current chain
-- oftPackageId: Move "oftPackageId" (instead of "oftObjectId") on IOTA L1
+- oftPackageId: Move "oftPackageId" (instead of "oftObjectId") on MoveVM as remote chain
-- lzEndpointIdOnDestChain: EID of IOTA L1 testnet as dest chain
+- lzEndpointIdOnRemoteChain: EID of remote chain

+### For OFTAdapter

+#### on Sepolia EVM as source chain

 Run the cmd: